th3l3gend2777/FerrisUnzip/README.md

 Archiver

 A versatile Rust command-line tool for extracting a wide range of archive formats, including ZIP, 7Z, TAR, and compressed file formats like GZ, BZ2, and XZ.
 This tool supports encrypted 7Z archives by allowing users to provide a password.

+    Disclaimer: This project is currently experimental and may not be fully secure.
+Use at your own risk.
+It is recommended to only extract trusted archives, especially when dealing with encrypted files.

 Features

     Supports extraction for the following formats: